goretkin/FixArgs.jl/docs/src/index.md

 What if `∘` itself is defined as `∘(a, b) = @xquote a ∘ b`?
 Then define function without methods: `function ∘ end`

+# Concerns
+The poor compiler...

+The poor user trying to understand the error message...

+Method ambiguities

+Unifying too many things can lead to too much coupling.

 # API and internals